 Frontline staff or any staff member dealing with the public may face challenging situations when engaging with customers.
 There may be times when a member of the public/customer can become abusive or threatening.
 Some Departments/Offices have developed guidelines for staff and management for use in such incidents.
-Check to see if your own Department/Office has protocols on dealing with and/or reporting such incidents for both on-site and off-site engagements.
+Check to see if your own Department/Office has protocols on dealing with and/or reporting such incidents.